When Mentor Methodist's "new"

 Taken from MUMC's "Memories" published in 1988.

-Scroll down to learn more about Food, Country Cupboard & Bake Shop, Mentor UMW Crafts, Middlefield Cheese, Attic Treasures, and Silent Auction.
+Scroll down to learn more about Food, Country Cupboard & Bake Shop, Mentor UMW Crafts, Middlefield Cheese, and Attic Treasures.

 Click here to read about where proceeds from sales at these areas go towards.